jmelcr/jmelcr.github.io/projects.md

 yet in synchrony with the work done.

+- **Mechanism of protein channels and transporters.**
+Many cells maintain their divalent cations homeostasis by employing membrane proteins from the CorA family.
+GlTk is a trimeric membrane protein, which is involved in glutamate and aspartate uptake.
+We use atomistic and coarse-grained Molecular Dynamics (MD) simulations to describe the mechanistic behaviour of these proteins.
+Stay tuned,
+the manuscript about CorA is almost ready!

 - **Determination of protein sctructure with optical polarization microscopy** Polarization microscopy allows sensitive observations of changes in protein conformation in living cells and organisms ([ref.](http://dx.doi.org/10.1021/jp4067026)).
 For fluorescent proteins with a resolved structure,